 Written by Gabriel Sherman, The Apprentice plays entirely to our current knowledge of Trump, scattering multiple moments where Donald modestly brushes off political aspirations and makes off-colour remarks throughout the film.
 Stan contributes to this endeavour in a brilliant performance that subtly introduces some of Trump's more caricatured traits early on that crescendo as the film progresses, including him pursing his lips and making pointed hand movements.
 For a man that has been impersonated by every late-night host, comedian and average Joe, Stan turns in an impressively restrained depiction.

 Conversely, Strong's performance as Roy Cohn brings to light a person not nearly as well known to history, and who, by most accounts, was not a nice or morally concerned man.
-Abassi and writer Gabriel Sherman do find compassion for Cohn as someone with his sexuality in an aggressively homophobic world and eventually died from complications from AIDS, all while denying he was HIV-positive.
+Abassi and writer Gabriel Sherman do find compassion for Cohn as someone who struggled with his sexuality in an aggressively homophobic world and eventually died from complications from AIDS, all while denying he was HIV-positive.
 Strong digs into Cohn's nuances with the precision of a surgeon and artistry of a sculptor; it's a remarkable performance that stands out from a truly exemplary ensemble.

 The Apprentice ends with Trump hiring Tony Schwartz to write the 1987 memoir-cum-business-advice book, Trump: The Art of the Deal.
 At this point, Trump exhibits all the pomposity, greed and audacity that many have come to recognize in the former president and current Republican presidential nominee.
 Abassi ends his film knowing that his audiences can fill in the conclusion for ourselves.